Jimmy Nelson (ventriloquist): Later years

-Nelson and his wife Betty were residents of Cape Coral, Florida since the 1960s.
+Nelson and his wife Betty were residents of Cape Coral, Florida, since the 1960s.
 He appeared with Danny and Farfel at local schools and retirement homes and was a longtime spokesperson for First Federal Savings and Loan of Fort Myers, where he later became an executive for marketing and public relations.

 Nelson was dubbed "The Dean of American Ventriloquists" in 2011.

 Nelson collaborated in 2011 with maker of professional ventriloquist figures Tim Selberg to produce a character that pays homage to his Danny O’Day.

 He died on September 24, 2019, at the age of 90, from complications of a stroke suffered earlier in the year.

 Family

-Nelson and first wife Margot had three children: twins Larry and Leejay, and a third son Jerry.
-They lived for many years in Forest Hills, New York and later in Jamaica, New York.
-Nelson married wife Betty in 1956 and together they had three children: Marianne, Elizabeth and James.
-Nelson moved his family to Cape Coral, Florida in 1968 and he resided there until his death in 2019 at age ninety.
+Nelson and his first wife, Margot, had three children: twins Larry and Leejay, and a third son, Jerry.
+They lived for many years in Forest Hills, New York, and later in Jamaica, New York.
+Nelson married wife Betty in 1956, and together they had three children: Marianne, Elizabeth, and James.
+Nelson moved his family to Cape Coral, Florida, in 1968 and he resided there until his death in 2019 at age 90.